DataDog/chaos-controller/CONTRIBUTING.md

 - Create an APP key [here](https://app.datadoghq.com/organization-settings/application-keys)
 - Store them securely and add them to your `.zshrc`:

-> NB: it is recommended to properly tag/isolate your local workload from your PROD workload, check with your Datadog account admin how to adapt tagging accordingly and confirmm which configuration should be applied to your Datadog Agent
+> NB: it is recommended to properly tag/isolate your local workload from your PROD workload, check with your Datadog account admin how to adapt tagging accordingly and confirm which configuration should be applied to your Datadog Agent

 ```bash
 security add-generic-password -a ${USER} -s staging_datadog_api_key -w